ConSurv/Enhanced_Geometric_SMOTE/README.md

 Two types of imbalances are handled in EG-SMOTE;
 1) between-class imbalance
-    - imbalance is handled with resampling methodology
+    - imbalance is handled with improved resampling methodology
 2) within-class imbalance
     - rectified by applying the k-means clustering algorithm and then applying resampling within clusters.